 5. Social Skills

 Social skills are the operational expression of all the other components.
-This is your ability to communicate clearly, navigate conflict productively, inspire people toward a shared vision, build strong networks, and create environments where collaboration flourishes.
+This is your ability to communicate clearly, navigate conflict productively, inspire people toward a shared vision, build strong networks, and create environments where connection and collaboration flourishes.

-The Good News: EQ Can Be Developed
+The Good News: You Can Develop EQ

 The difference, almost always, comes down to emotional intelligence.